 7. Modify workstations without IT approval or remove, circumvent, disable, damage or otherwise interfere with any security-related features.

-9. Transmit (e.g., instant message, email, text, etc.) confidential data over open, unprotected, wireless networks unless approved security controls such as strong encryption are in place.
+9. Transmit (e.g., instant message, email, text, etc.) Information Assets over open, unprotected, wireless networks unless approved security controls such as strong encryption are in place.

-10. Automatically forward confidential data, including Protected Health Information (PHI), to an external email address.
+10. Automatically forward Information Assets to an external email address.

 11. Use UMMC demographic data such as business email address for personal use (e.g., register for software, complete a web form).

-12. Attempt to gain unauthorized access to UMMC information technology assets, other users' accounts, computing devices, or networks connected to UMMC information technology resources through hacking, password mining or any other means, or interfere or attempt to interfere with the proper working of UMMC information assets or any activities conducted through those information assets.
+12. Attempt to gain unauthorized access to IT Assets or other Users' accounts through hacking, password mining or any other means, or interfere or attempt to interfere with the proper working of IT Assets or any activities conducted through those assets.

 13. Impersonate another person or entity, or falsely state or otherwise misrepresent affiliation with a person or entity without authorization.